-Subrecipients will file an updated Title VI program every three years and are reviewed on a threeyear basis.
+Subrecipients will file an updated Title VI program every three years and will be reviewed on a three-year basis.
 The Title VI Programs must detail: A) Title VI complaint procedures,

 B) Records of Title VI investigations, complaints, or lawsuits, (C) Access to service by persons with limited English proficiency; D) Notification of beneficiaries of their rights under Title VI and (E) Public Participation Plan.